IBM/velocity-se/kubernetes/README.md

 ## Pre-requisite

 - Kubernetes 1.7+ with Beta APIs enabled
-- Helm v2.6  (version might vary, which ever is compatible with your Kuberetes cluster).
+- Helm v2.6  (version might vary, which ever is compatible with your Kubernetes cluster).

 ## Installing the Chart and images